 How do Allstate’s auto insurance rates compare to other top companies like Progressive and GEICO?

 Your car insurance rates will vary based on your state, driving record and other background information.
 That’s why online quote comparison is so important.
 Sites like Insurify make it easy to compare real quotes side by side.

 Is Allstate the cheapest car insurance in your area?

 “Are you in good hands?”
 That’s the question Allstate has posed to us for decades.
 And with a wide range of coverage options and a genuine commitment to customer service, Allstate appears to be answering that question with a resounding “yes.”

 Still, you want to make sure you’re getting the best value on a policy that meets your specific and evolving needs.
 That’s why it’s so important to compare quotes across a variety of auto insurance companies.

 Enter Insurify.
-With Insurify, you can compare real policy quotes side-by-side—so that you never have to jump around from site to site, collecting incorrect quotes.
+With Insurify, you can compare real, cheap car insurance quotes side-by-side—so that you never have to jump around from site to site, collecting incorrect quotes.
 Instead, tailor your search for insurance to your specific needs and get accurate information right away.

 Allstate Auto Insurance Overview

 The Allstate Corporation was founded in 1931.
 Its headquarters are based in Northbrook, Illinois, though the company has regional corporate offices across the country.
 Allstate was initially founded as part of Sears, Roebuck, and Co. but spun off in 1993 on its way to becoming one of the biggest car insurance companies in the United States.